Harms of Recreational Marijuana

 Overview

-On August 29, 2019, U.S. Surgeon General Jerome Adams issued an advisory on the health risks of marijuana: “[m]arijuana’s increasingly widespread availability in multiple and highly potent forms, coupled with a false and dangerous perception of safety among youth, merits a nationwide call to action.”[1]
-The advisory, aptly called “Marijuana Use and the Developing Brain,” cites study after study showing the negative health impact of marijuana use, including cognitive impairment in developing brains (through mid-20s), addiction, physical dependence, anxiety, paranoia, psychosis, overdoses with edibles, and for chronic users, cannabinoid hyperemesis syndrome, “marked by severe cycles of nausea and vomiting.”[2]
+The spread of legalized recreational marijuana persists, despite growing evidence of its harms to people and society.
+On August 29, 2019, U.S. Surgeon General Jerome Adams issued an advisory on the health risks of marijuana: “[m]arijuana’s increasingly widespread availability in multiple and highly potent forms, coupled with a false and dangerous perception of safety among youth, merits a nationwide call to action.”[iii]
+The advisory, aptly called “Marijuana Use and the Developing Brain,” cites study after study showing the negative health impact of marijuana use, including cognitive impairment in developing brains (through the mid-20s), addiction, physical dependence, anxiety, paranoia, psychosis, overdoses with edibles, and for chronic users, cannabinoid hyperemesis syndrome, “marked by severe cycles of nausea and vomiting.”[iv]

 The troubling data coming from states with recreational marijuana, in conjunction with studies showing marijuana’s health risks, clearly demonstrate that legalizing recreational marijuana is bad public policy.
-The rise of marijuana use in these states, including among youth and pregnant women, coupled with today’s more potent marijuana— often disguised in dangerous edibles— has and will lead to disastrous health and societal harms, especially for the most vulnerable among us.
+The rise of marijuana use in these states, including among youth and pregnant women, coupled with today’s more potent marijuana—often disguised in dangerous edibles—has and will lead to disastrous health and societal harms, especially for the most vulnerable among us.

 Analysis

-Today’s highly potent marijuana— available in a variety of edible forms like chocolate, beverages, gummies, and cookies[5]— exacerbate the negative outcomes associated with marijuana use.
+Today’s highly potent marijuana—available in a variety of edible forms like chocolate, beverages, gummies, and cookies—exacerbate the negative outcomes associated with marijuana use.
 Marijuana, or cannabis, and its related products can be smoked, drunk, eaten, vaped or applied topically.
-The drug “acts by binding to cannabinoid receptors in the brain to produce a variety of effects, including euphoria, intoxication, and memory and motor impairments.”[6]
-Marijuana contains delta-9-tetrahydrocannabinol (THC), responsible for euphoria and intoxication, and cannabidiol (CBD), which is not intoxicating and not addictive, but “its long-term effects are largely unknown, and most CBD products are untested and of uncertain purity.”[7]
+The drug “acts by binding to cannabinoid receptors in the brain to produce a variety of effects, including euphoria, intoxication, and memory and motor impairments.”[i]
+Marijuana contains delta-9-tetrahydrocannabinol (THC), responsible for euphoria and intoxication, and cannabidiol (CBD), which is not intoxicating and not addictive, but “its long-term effects are largely unknown, and most CBD products are untested and of uncertain purity.”[ii]

-The concentration of THC in marijuana plants and related products has increased drastically in recent years.
-THC concentration in cultivated marijuana plants has increased from 4% to 12% between 1995 and 2014 respectively.[8]
-Marijuana sold in dispensaries, in Washington state for example, have average THC concentrations from 17.7% and 23.2%,[9] while concentrated products such as “oil, shatter, dab, and edibles” can have THC concentration levels up to 95%.[10]
-To put it in perspective, the marijuana of the 1960s to the 1980s had THC concentration of less than 2%.[11]
+The concentration of THC in marijuana plants and related products has increased drastically in recent years, from less than 4% in 1995 to 15% in 2021.[iii]
+Marijuana sold in dispensaries, in Washington state for example, have average THC concentrations from 17.7% and 23.2%,[iv] while concentrated products such as “oil, shatter, dab, and edibles” can have THC concentration levels up to 95%.[v]
+To put it in perspective, the marijuana of the 1960s to the 1980s had THC concentrations of less than 2%.[vi]

-I. Harms to Health
+Harms to Health

 Marijuana use is associated with significant health risks, especially with increased frequency of use and potency of the marijuana.